cmaureir/progra-alma/lectures/week6/assignment6.rst

     transporters = []
     antennas = []
-    paths = set([i for i in range(0,10)])
+    pads = set([i for i in range(0,10)])

 General considerations:

 * All the transporters and antennas start in a zero point.
-* When a transporter move an antenna to a certain path, the transporter stay in that path, until the next movement.
+* When a transporter move an antenna to a certain pad, the transporter stay in that pad, until the next movement.
 * Will be very useful to add in some code sections a ``sleep(0.5)`` statement, to see all the process not so quickly.
 * Remember the mechanism to generate a random number: